mirage/mirage-www/tmpl/wiki/mirage-www.md

 $ sudo ./mir-www
 ```

-For the rest of the tutorial, we'll call `mirage` directly rather than use the
-`Makefile`, as this makes the tools usage clearer.
-If you run the above
-commands, the website will now be available on `http://localhost/`.
+The website will now be available on `http://localhost/`.

 ## Building the direct networking version